dima-kirichenko/data-engineering-zoomcamp/cohorts/2025/01-docker-terraform/homework.md

 This repository should contain the code for solving the homework.

-When your solution has SQL or shell commands and not code (e.g. python files) file formad, include them directly in the README file of your repository.
+When your solution has SQL or shell commands and not code (e.g. python files) file format, include them directly in the README file of your repository.